|

 http://www.kamigatamaitomonokai.org/

-numerous generations.
-The Umewaka Kennokai troupe is one such group, and it
+Umewaka Kennokai troupe is one such group, and it boasts a 700-year

-boasts a 700-year lineage of actors from ancient times.
-The main actor of
+lineage of actors from ancient times.
+The main actor of this

 the troupe, Manzaburo Umewaka III.